GoogleCloudPlatform/berglas/README.md

   Berglas resolves environment variables to their plaintext values using the [`berglas://reference syntax][reference-syntax].
 This integration works with any language runtime because berglas serves as the entrypoint to the Docker container.
-See [examples/appengineflex](examples/appengineflex) for examples and invocations.

 - **App Engine (Standard)** - When invoked via [App Engine][app-engine], Berglas resolves environment variables to their plaintext values using the [`berglas://`reference syntax][reference-syntax].
 This integration only works with the Go language runtime because it requires importing the `auto/` package.
-See [examples/appengine](examples/appengine) for examples and invocations.

 - **Cloud Run** - When invoked via [Cloud Run][cloud-run], Berglas resolves environment variables to their plaintext values using the [`berglas://` reference syntax][reference-syntax].
 This integration works with any language runtime because berglas serves as the entrypoint to the Docker container.
-See [examples/cloudrun](examples/cloudrun) for examples and invocations.

 - **Cloud Functions** - When invoked via [Cloud Functions][cloud-functions],
   Berglas resolves environment variables to their plaintext values using the [`berglas://` reference syntax][reference-syntax].
 This integration only works with the Go language runtime because it requires importing the `auto/` package.
-See [examples/cloudfunctions](examples/cloudfunctions) for examples and invocations.

 - **Cloud Build** - When invoked via [Cloud Build][cloud-build], Berglas resolves environment variables to plaintext values using the [`berglas://` reference syntax][reference-syntax].
 This integration only works with volume mounts, so all Berglas secrets need to specify the `?destination` parameter.
-  See [examples/cloudbuild](examples/cloudbuild) for examples and invocations.

 - **Kubernetes** - Kubernetes pods can consume Berglas secrets by installing a [MutatingWebhook][k8s-mutating].
 This webhook mutates incoming pods with the [`berglas://` reference syntax][reference-syntax] in environment references to resolve at runtime.
 This integration works with any container, but all pods requesting berglas secrets must set an command in their Kubernetes manifests.
-  See [examples/kubernetes](examples/kubernetes) for samples and installation instructions.

 - **Anything** - Wrap any process with `berglas exec --` and Berglas will parse any local environment variables with the [`berglas://` reference